Briskine/briskine/README.md

 Running the tests will recompile the app for production and test that.

-If you want to run the tests without recompiling the app, run:
+If you want to run the tests locally (not on Sauce Labs) without recompiling the app, run:

 ```
 grunt protractor:background